Pecnut/stokesian-dynamics/README.md

 ## 1. What is Stokesian Dynamics? <a name="s1"></a> ##

-Stokesian Dynamics is a microhydrodynamic, low Reynolds number approach<sup>[[1]](#footnote1)</sup> to modelling the movement of suspensions of particles in fluids which considers the interaction of particles with each other against a Newtonian background solvent.
+Stokesian Dynamics is a microhydrodynamic, low Reynolds number approach to modelling the movement of suspensions of particles in fluids which considers the interaction of particles with each other against a Newtonian background solvent.
+The fluid is modelled using the [Stokes equations](https://en.wikipedia.org/wiki/Stokes_flow#Stokes_equations).
 It is typically chosen for its suitability for three-dimensional simulation with low calculation and time penalty.

 In the most basic case, Stokes’ law states that a single sphere of radius *a*, travelling with a velocity ***U*** in an unbounded Newtonian fluid of viscosity *μ*, in a low Reynolds number regime, experiences a drag force, ***F***, of ***F*** = −6*πμa*__*U*__.